Glasgow to get new £4m BBC digital hub as new Scottish channel gets final green light

 Director-general Lord Hall announced today that a new £4 million digital technology hub will be created in Glasgow, where the new channel is also being produced.

-The 60 design and engineering jobs, which will be based at Pacific Quay, are over and above the 80 posts the BBC has pledged to create for its new channel, which will launch in February 2019.
+The 60 design and engineering jobs, to be based at Pacific Quay, are over and above 80 posts the BBC has pledged to create by the time the channel launches in February.

 The new jobs, to be recruited over the next three years, will include exploring how the BBC develops services on “voice interactive devices” such as Amazon Echo Alexa, Google Home and Apple’s HomePod and creating a single digital platform for the BBC’s apps, websites and online ventures.

-The funding for the new hub is on top of the additional £40 million the BBC says it is investing in Scotland for each of the next three years - £20 million in the new channel and £20 million on Scottish programme for the UK-wide network.
+The BBC has previously pledged to spend an extra £40 million in Scotland in each of the next three years - £20 million in the new channel and £20 million on new Scottish programme for the network.

-New comedy and drama series are expected to be shown on the new channel, although around half of its content is expected to be "repeats and archive programmes."

-Lord Hall said: "Ofcom giving the green light for the new channel is great news.
+Lord Hall said: “Ofcom giving the green light for the new channel is great news.
 The new service has huge potential and I’m excited about what it can achieve.
-But it’s not the only good news today.
-I am delighted that we are also investing £4 million to create a new digital hub in Glasgow - a forward looking city that has real vibrancy and energy.
-It’s the perfect location."
+I’m delighted we’re also investing £4 million to create a new digital hub in Glasgow - a forward looking city that has real vibrancy and energy.
+It’s the perfect location.”

-Donalda Mackinnon, director of BBC Scotland, said: "Bringing another 60 highly-trained technology roles to Scotland, on top of the 50-plus we already have, is a sign of the BBC’s commitment to spreading our investment across the UK.
+BBC Scotland director Donalda MacKinnon said: “Bringing another 60 highly-trained technology roles to Scotland, on top of the 50-plus we already have, is a sign of the BBC’s commitment to spreading investment across the UK.

-Meanwhile Ofcom has dismissed fears the BBC's plans in Scotland will not "disproportionately" harm other outlets, including and daily newspapers.
+Meanwhile Ofcom has insisted that the BBC’s plans will not “disproportionately” harm other outlets, including STV and daily newspapers.

 Its ruling states: “Any adverse impacts on fair and effective competition resulting from the proposals as set out in the BBC’s submission to Ofcom are likely to be fairly limited.